Expressions

 contract ExampleContract { receive() { myCode() == codeOf ExampleContract; // true }}

-If you only need the code of the given contract and not its StateInit
+If you only need the code of a given contract and not its StateInit

 , prefer using codeOf ContractName